-Here are our top 20 places to enjoy your retirement, as inspired by the rich and famous — plus savvy tips on how to get there!
+Here are our top 20 places to enjoy a retirement inspired by the rich and famous — plus savvy tips on how to get there.

 2. New Providence Island, Bahamas

-After filming several James Bond movies in the Bahamas, Sir Sean Connery officially retired to the island of New Providence.
-He bought a home in the private gated community of Lyford Cay in western Nassau back in the 1980s and has been enjoying the laid-back island life ever since.
+Years after he filmed several James Bond movies in the Bahamas, Sir Sean Connery officially retired to the island of New Providence.

 4. Marrakesh, Morocco